Looking to get the fastest data possible? We've got picks for the best 5G phones out there.

-Though, 5G is the next generation of mobile connectivity.
-5G works fast, and from the upgraded network, including drones, self-driving cars and the internet of things.
-Its growth across the US, the UK and the wider world has been fast, but it's still not everywhere quite yet, so make sure 5G coverage is available -- or at least coming soon -- in your area before you splash the cash on a 5G-enabled handset.
+Though it won't replace 4G in its entirety, 5G is the next generation of mobile connectivity.
+5G works fast, and many industries and products can benefit from the upgraded network, including drones, self-driving cars and internet-of-things devices.
+Its growth across the US, the UK and the wider world has been fast, but it's still not everywhere quite yet, so make sure 5G coverage is available -- or at least coming soon -- in your area before you spend your cash on a 5G-enabled handset.

-Remember that a 5G phone will still work as normal on a 4G network (albeit at lower speeds) so don't be afraid of buying a 5G phone like the S22 Ultra even if you're not in a 5G zone.
+Remember that a 5G phone will still work as normal on a 4G network (albeit at lower speeds), so don't be afraid of buying a 5G phone like the S23 Ultra or iPhone 14 even if you aren't in a 5G zone.
 It's good practice to future-proof yourself; you may not be in a 5G zone right now, but it may well be that 5G will come to your area in the three years or so you have your phone, so at least you'll be ready to take advantage of it when it arrives.

-But with 5G handsets being offered by every major phone manufacturer now, it can be difficult to work out which is best for you.
-We've done some of the hard work and put together our list of our top 5G-enabled phones that you can go and buy right now.
+With 5G handsets being offered by every major phone manufacturer now, it can be difficult to work out which is best for you.
+We've done some of the hard work and put together a list of our top 5G-enabled phones that you can go and buy right now.

-The iPhone SE may be the cheapest phone the company produces, but it still comes with super-fast 5G.
+The iPhone SE may be the cheapest phone Apple produces, but it still comes with superfast 5G.
 While it lacks the camera prowess of the much more expensive iPhone 13 Pro, it runs the latest iOS 15 software and uses the same processor found in the higher-end models, making it a great phone for everyday use and light gaming.